shiftleftcyber/sbom-utilities-pipe/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/shiftleftcyber/sbom-utilities-pipe)

-A Bitbucket Pipe containing a collection of open source tools to perform various types of additionl analysis on a CycloneDX or SPDX sBOM (Software Bill of Materials).
+ShiftSBOM-Utils is a pure client-side Bitbucket Pipe containing a collection of open source tools to perform various types of additionl analysis on a CycloneDX or SPDX sBOM (Software Bill of Materials).
+No subscriptions, server access, or API keys are required.

 The official copy this project is hosted on [Bitbucket](https://bitbucket.org/ccideas1/cyclonedx-npm-pipe/src/main/).
 In order to reach a diverse audience a copy of the repo also exists in [GitHub](https://github.com/ccideas/sbom-utilities-pipe).